 The south of the island is where the majority of Arran’s beaches are found.
 Whiting Bay Beach has the remains of what once was the longest pier on the Clyde, and the beach extends from Sandbraes to the village at low tide.
-Some islanders think Silver Sands at Kildonan is the most beautiful on the island, and it’s accessed via the steps from the clifftop so is a good destination for a peaceful day by the shore.
+Some islanders think Silver Sands at Kildonan is one of the best Isle of Arran beaches, and it’s accessed via the steps from the clifftop so is a good destination for a peaceful day by the shore.
 Also good for peace and quiet is Kilmory Beach, a hidden beach accessed via a small path.
 And if you’re feeling bold, visit Cleat’s Shore, Scotland’s first official naturist beach, although the average summer temperature on the island is a chilly 17 degrees, so beware!

 Finally, on the peaceful west coast is Machrie Beach, a shingle beach with incredible views over Kilbrannan Sound and towards Kintyre, and Blackwaterfoot Beach, which is popular in the summer due to its picturesque swathe of golden sand.

-An island institution, Arran Aromatics has been making scents and soaps for 30 years.
+An island institution, Arran Aromatics has been making scents and soaps for 30 years and is one of our favourite places to visit in Arran.
 Visit its shop just outside Brodick to see its fragrant products for yourself.

 Art aficionados will love Arran Art Gallery in Whiting Bay.
 Open since 2005, it’s run by artist-in-residence, Nick Giles, who exhibits his own work and the work of other island artists in mediums including paintings, sculpture, prints, glass pieces, jewellery and ceramics.